Contrastive Explanations for Argumentation-Based Conclusions: Introduction

-The paper is structured as follows: we briefly discuss some directly related work and then recall abstract argumentation as introduced in~\cite{Dung95}.
+The paper is structured as follows: we briefly discuss some directly related work and provide an example of a real-life application that benefits from our contrastive explanations.
+We recall abstract argumentation as introduced in~\cite{Dung95} in Section~\ref{sec:Preliminaries}.
 Then, in Section~\ref{sec:Explanations}, the framework from~\cite{BorgB20basic} is recalled and some new results for acceptance and non-acceptance explanations are shown.
 In Section~\ref{sec:Contrastive} contrastive explanations are introduced and it is shown how, in formal argumentation, the foil can be determined when it is not explicitly stated.
-In Section~\ref{sec:Structured} the introduced contrastive explanations are applied to ASPIC$^+$~\cite{Prakken10} and in Section~\ref{sec:Applying} a real-life application is discussed.
-We conclude in Section~\ref{sec:Conclusion}.
+In Section~\ref{sec:Structured} the introduced contrastive explanations are applied to ASPIC$^+$~\cite{Prakken10} and we conclude in Section~\ref{sec:Conclusion}.